awsdocs/amazon-kendra-developer-guide/doc_source/data-source-sharepoint.md

 --------

-# Using a SharePoint data source<a name="data-source-sharepoint"></a>
+# SharePoint<a name="data-source-sharepoint"></a>

 SharePoint is a collaborative website building service that you can use to customize web content and create pages, sites, document libraries, and lists\.
-If you are a SharePoint user, you can use Amazon Kendra to index your SharePoint data source\.
+You can use Amazon Kendra to index your SharePoint data source\.

 Amazon Kendra currently supports SharePoint Online and SharePoint Server \(versions 2013, 2016, and 2019\)\.